X-Hax/SonicAdventureBlenderIO/documentation/docs/technical/datastructure.md

-# Pyton data structure
+# Python data structure
 This is part of the technical documentation, if anyone is interested in messing with the data via scripting. <br/>
 A handful of property groups have been added, all of which are documented here. <br/>
-The documentation is structured as following:
+The documentation is structured as follows:

 ```
 {Parent type path}